Dental Offices - Overview

 - identification of regulated solid wastes and the proper management and disposal of these materials.

 Wastewater from dental offices that apply or remove dental amalgam (or did previously) is likely to contain mercury and other heavy metals.
 Studies have shown that a significant portion of the mercury that enters our environment from businesses, comes from dental offices.
 Within the past 20 years, local and state agencies have been cracking down on these discharges by passing and enforcing strict rules.
-More recently, EPA has initiated a federal rulemaking effort that will ultimately establish a national baseline that dental offices must meet.
+More recently, EPA has finalized effluent guidelines regulations that require dental offices to install amalgam separators or similar technology to prevent the discharge of mercury to sewer systems.

 Solid waste generated by dental offices is mostly "office waste," including paper, cardboard, plastics, and aluminum that is preferable recycled or otherwise discarded through a municipal waste system.
 However, a small percentage of dental office waste is special waste that is specifically regulated by state and federal environmental regulations.
 These special solid wastes include: